jgwil2/jgwil2.github.io/_posts/2014-01-22-building-the-blog.md

 learn.
 I'm hoping that this blog will help me consolidate and concretize this knowledge, and maybe help some other newbies out too!
 I plan on making each post a description of a small project that clarifies some aspect of web development.
-In this way the blog will follow my progress as a developper.
+In this way the blog will follow my progress as a developer.

 The first project that I'll discuss will be, well, this blog!
 It was a pretty big project for me since I had never done anything like this before, so I'll